AdobeDocs/experience-manager-cloud-service.en/help/assets/dynamic-media/config-dm.md

     * **[!UICONTROL Sync all content]** - Selected by default.
 Deselect this option if you want to selectively include or exclude assets from the sync to Dynamic Media.
 Deselecting this option lets you can choose from the following two Dynamic Media sync modes:

     * **[!UICONTROL Dynamic Media sync mode]**
-        * **[!UICONTROL Enabled by default]** - The configuration is applied to all folders by default unless you mark a folder specifically for exclusing. <!-- you can then deselect the folders that you do not want the configuration applied to.-->
+        * **[!UICONTROL Enabled by default]** - The configuration is applied to all folders by default unless you mark a folder specifically for exclusion. <!-- you can then deselect the folders that you do not want the configuration applied to.-->
         * **[!UICONTROL Disabled by default]** - The configuration is not applied to any folder until you explicitly mark a selected folder for sync to Dynamic Media.
         To mark a selected folder for sync to Dynamic Media, open the Properties page of your asset folder.
 Tap the **[!UICONTROL Details]** tab, then from the **[!UICONTROL Dynamic Media sync mode]** drop-down list, choose from the following three options, then save tap **[!UICONTROL Save]**.
             * **[!UICONTROL Inherited]** - No explicit sync value on the folder; insteatd, the folder inherits the sync value from one of its ancestor folders or the default mode in the cloud configuration.
 The detailed status for inherited shows by way of a tool tip.